 Juliet offers one-to-one therapy to people who feel at risk of committing a sexual offence, and groups using the Pesso Boyden System of Psychotherapy (click here to download a chapter about her work with sexual offenders using PBSP and here for 15 minutes film showing PBSP with someone who has is a member of the general public and is not a sexual offender)

-Juliet Grayson is a psychosexual therapist, she specialises in offering therapy for relationship problems, standard sexual issues (e.g. erectile dysfunction and lack of desire), people who struggle with sexually inappropriate behaviour including acting illegally, and people who are terminally ill.
-She is an accredited PBSP trainer (one of only two in the UK), PBSP supervisor and therapist.
+Juliet Grayson qualified in 1994 as a psychosexual therapist, she specialises in offering therapy for relationship problems, standard sexual issues (e.g. erectile dysfunction and lack of desire), people who struggle with sexually inappropriate behaviour including acting illegally, and people who are terminally ill.
+She is an accredited PBSP trainer (one of only three in the UK), PBSP supervisor and therapist.
 As well as working with people who have been sexually abused, she works with those at risk of sexual offending or re-offending.
 She prioritises people who are struggling with sexually inappropriate behaviour.
 Her aim is to prevent more victims being created.
 She is UKCP registered with two bodies being accredited by the College of Sexual and Relationship Therapists (COSRT) and also the Neuro-Linguistic Psychotherapy and counselling Associated (NLPtCA).
 She is a recognised supervisor both for COSRT and NLPtCA.

 Here is an article written about Juliet’s work: called “The Therapist Who Treats Paedophiles and the Compassion That She Feels” click here